 The goal of our paper is to analyze these proposals, and identify the features which are best for the borrower and lending institution, as well as any unforeseen risks.
 We consider the ``adjustable balance mortgage'' of \cite{ambrose2012adjustable}; the ``continuous workout mortgage'' of \cite{shiller2011continuous}; and the ``shared responsibility mortgage'' of \cite{mian2013state, mian2015house}.\footnote{The shared responsibility mortgage is nearing commercial availability: see \cite{PartnerOwn}.} We choose these contracts because they span a wide range of possible adjustments, such as lowering payments immediately, lowering payments if house prices fall sufficiently far, and including capital gains sharing in high house price states.
 Following the analysis in \cite{mei2019improving}, we group the above contracts into two broad categories: \emph{adjustable balance mortgages} (ABM) as in \cite{ambrose2012adjustable}; and \emph{adjustable payment rate mortgages} with prepayment penalties (APRM) as in \cite{shiller2011continuous, mian2013state, mian2015house}.

-Each contract type modifies the traditional FRM by adjusting payments and balance according to the movements of a (local) house price index\footnote{Local house price indices exist: both the ``S\&P CoreLogic Case-Shiller Home Price Indices'' (\cite{Case_Shiller_Index}) and the Federal Housing Finance Agency House Price Index Reports (\cite{FHFA_HPI}) track national and local house price movements, with Case-Shiller having indices for twenty U.S. metropolitan areas.} $H=\cbra{H_t}$, which acts as a proxy for the home value.
+Each contract type modifies the traditional FRM by adjusting payments and balance according to the movements of a (local) house price index\footnote{Local house price indices exist: both the ``S\&P CoreLogic Case-Shiller Home Price Indices'' (\cite{Case_Shiller_Index}) and the Federal Housing Finance Agency House Price Index Reports (\cite{FHFA_HPI}) track national and local house price movements, with Case-Shiller having indices for twenty U.S. metropolitan areas.} $H=\cbra{H_t}$.
 An index, as opposed to repeated home appraisals, is used for two reasons.
-First, appraisals are cumbersome and expensive.
-Second, an index removes moral hazard, as the borrower cannot profit from intentionally lowering his home value.
-With detailed formulas (in continuous time) provided in Section \ref{S:mortgages}, we briefly describe the payments at a time $t$ prior to the loan maturity at $T$.
+First, home appraisals are cumbersome and expensive.
+Second, and more importantly, using an index removes moral hazard as the borrower should not profit from intentionally lowering his home value.
+With detailed formulas provided in Section \ref{S:mortgages}, we briefly describe the payments at a time $t$ prior to the loan maturity at $T$.
 For a given mortgage rate $m$, which might vary depending on the contract, set $B^F_t(m)$ as the outstanding balance and $c^F(m)$ the level payment for a traditional FRM with initial loan-to-value of $B_0$ (the purchase price and index value are normalized to $1$ so that $B_0=0.8$ for a $20\%$ down-payment).

 The ABM explicitly eliminates the underwater effect by setting the outstanding balance to $\min\bra{B^F_t(m),H_t}$.
 Therefore, for a $20\%$ down-payment, house prices would have to fall by $20\%$ before payments are adjusted.
 The payment rate is derived to be $c^F(m)\times \min\bra{1,H_t/B^F_t(m)}$, so that it also never exceeds the corresponding FRM rate.